m33ls/Fostress/README.md

 </a>
 </p>

-A free open-source social platform that was built with the goal of gaining a deeper understanding of the impact of social media on mental health.
+An open-source social platform that was built with the goal of gaining a deeper understanding of the impact of social media on mental health.
+Created as a project for my finals.

 This app is based on Python with Django and SQLite.

+** Contains a number of security issues and should not be used for any purpose other than demonstration

 ## Features
 * Easy setup
 * Supports user sign in & sign up
 * Support for both text and image posts
+* Posts all go to one timeline sorted by date

 ## Get Started